mlrun/mlrun/docs/quick-start.md

 ## Create a machine-learning training function

-To complete our example, see the following code that trains a simple logistic regression model:
+To complete our example, see the following code that trains a simple logistic regression model.
+In many cases this is not needed since you will find many of the required functions already available in the **Functions Marketplace**.
+However, this simplified function will give you a good starting point should you need to build similar functions on your own.

 ```python
 import pandas as pd